 Farmers are collecting cow urine keeping awake whole night so that urine does not fall on the ground and selling that urine at a price ranging from Rs 13 to Rs 30 a liter which is even higher than milk price, the report said and that has become an additional income for the farmers.
 But this may only be possible in Rajasthan where the cow is worshiped as God and not anywhere else.
 And this also maybe for just creating news and there is no substance in it.

-In the ultimate analysis, therefore, the growth hinges on finding a market for dairy products which again can happen only if the dairy sector is more cost-competitive which in turn will depend on numerous factors including milk yield and productivity as well as policy support of the government to stimulate export.
+In the ultimate analysis, therefore, the growth hinges on finding a market for dairy products which again can happen only if the Indian dairy sector is more cost-competitive which in turn will depend on numerous factors including milk yield and productivity as well as policy support of the government to stimulate export.
 While writing this article I find an announcement that ‘the government has decided to provide the export incentive of 20% to ship out nearly 1.5 lakh tonnes of skim milk powder(SMP) to address a glut, which has resulted in crashing price of milk in recent weeks.

 The total stock of milk powder is estimated at 3.5 lakh tonnes’.
-While this is an adhoc decision to find the market for the surplus stock which industry was not able to sell resulting in the price of milk going down as predicted impacting farmers, but we need a comprehensive package for the growth of the dairy sector in India which holds a big promise.
+While this is an adhoc decision to find the market for the surplus stock which industry was not able to sell resulting in the price of milk going down as predicted impacting farmers, but we need a comprehensive package for the growth of the Indian dairy sector which holds a big promise.

 Arvind Panagariya former Vice Chairman of Niti Ayog wrote recently that despite repeated assertions that ‘Make in India for the World’ but in reality, it is now ‘Make in India for India’.
 Global trade forces pushing India to go back for the old regime of import substitution to reduce the import bill.
 In the current global trade environment, it makes good sense to increase the export of products where we are cost-effective and dairy products are a good candidate.
 The rupee is becoming weak and has already touched Rs 70 against USD which will help exporter and what will be the impact of weak Rupee in the processed food sector in India will be covered in the next article.